Is your business ready for the changes coming to Google’s data measurement infrastructure?

-- October 31, 2019: You’ll no longer be able to publish new changes to Legacy mobile app containers.
+- Jan.
+31, 2020 (at the earliest; Google is still finalizing the official date): You’ll no longer be able to publish new changes to Legacy mobile app containers.
 The container versions that are currently live as of this date will continue working in your mobile apps, but will now be in read-only mode.

 - March 31, 2020: After this date, legacy mobile app containers will be removed from Google Tag Manager and will not longer be accessible.
 Your legacy mobile app containers will no longer gather or return any data.
 Requests will return a 204 (no content) response.